-4.3.1 Resetting Code
+4.3.4 Resetting Code

 If, for example, the card is issued by an authority or company, the users will get a complete personalised card with keys and password.
 The user should be able to work with the card, but is not permitted to change card data like keys and DOs under control of the issuer.
 He shall know his user-password (PW1), but is not aware of the admin-password (PW3).
 To reset PW1 in the case of a blocked error counter, a special Resetting Code (RC) is introduced.
 The issuer should give the RC to the user together with his password.
-The Resetting Code has the same format as the password and is stored in a DO 'RC'.
-The maximum length is announced in PW status bytes, the minimum length is 8 letters or digits.
+The Resetting Code is stored in a DO 'RC'.
+The maximum length is announced in PW status bytes, the minimum length is 8 characters or digits.
 The format is the same as for PW1, the admin can change the values (optional).
 The Resetting Code can be used within the command RESET RETRY COUNTER instead of the admin-password (PW3).
 It is only valid for resetting PW1.
 By default DO 'RC' is empty and the related error counter is zero, so it cannot be used.
 The Resetting Code has an error counter with an initial value of 3.
 This error counter is readable with GET DATA.
 The DO 'RC' can be set to any value with a PUT DATA command after correct verification of the admin-password (PW3), the error counter then is set to 3.
+The format of the resetting code shall be the same than for PW1 and PW3.
+It is up to the terminal application to align the correct format between all passwords in the card.